ndigvijay/PESU-Discord-Authentication-Bot/README.md

 # PESU-Auth-Bot

-A simple bot to authenticate users in any server using their PESU credentials.
+A simple bot to authenticate users in any discord server using their PESU credentials.

 ## Usage

-1. Invite the bot to your server using this [link](https://discord.com/api/oauth2/authorize?client_id=1146109578241638593&permissions=1377007037446&scope=bot).
-2. Use the `/mod setup` command to assign an existing server role to verified users.
-3. Certain channel's access can be restricted to only the verified PESU users using the same role.
-4. The users can verify themselves using the `/auth` command anytime once the setup is done.
+The users can verify themselves using the `/auth` command anytime once the setup is done.

 ### Run/Deploy the bot yourself

 1. Clone the repository
 2. Make sure you have Python 3.10 installed
 3. Install the dependencies using `pip install -r requirements.txt`
-4. Create a `config.yml` file in the root directory of the project and add the following:
+4. modify the `config.yml` file in the root directory of the project:
     ```yaml
     bot:
-        token: 'your-bot-token'
+        token: ''
         developer_user_ids:
             - <discord_developer_id_1>
             - <discord_developer_id_2>